 Rivers of America

-The fireworks show will run nightly at 9:30pm.
+The fireworks show will most often run nightly at 9:30pm.
 There are no dining packages that coordinate with this show, however, I share how to incorporate fireworks into your Fantasmic! dining package plans if it’s running on the same night.